What is the role of testosterone in men’s health?

 The best method will depend on your preference and tolerance, and the cost.

-There are risks with long-term use of testosterone.
-The most serious possible risk is prostate cancer.
-African American men, men over 40 years of age who have close relatives with prostate cancer, and all men over 50 years of age need monitoring for prostate cancer during testosterone treatment.
+There are potential risks with long-term use of testosterone.
+You should discuss with your physician how to monitor for prostate cancer and other risks to your prostate.
 Men with known or suspected prostate cancer, or with breast cancer, should not receive testosterone treatment.

 - A high red blood cell count